Tymut/pythonTextAnalysis/README.md

 ## About this program

-This program calculates the percentage of each letter in custom text provided by us.
+This program calculates the percentage of each letter in custom text provided by us (plainText.txt).

-It uses string.printable method from string library which gives us each alpha-numeric character that we can count in our text.
+It uses the string.printable method from the string library which gives us each alphanumeric character that we can count in our text.